Elevate Your Testosterone: 15 Natural & Proven Methods!

 The body can’t properly function on just 5 hours of sleep a night.
 It needs a solid 6 -8 hours.
 If getting testosterone levels up to snuff is important, then make it happen—no excuses!

-We’ve discussed this a couple times in this article already.
+We’ve discussed this a couple of times in this article already.
 Estrogens, if the body gets too much of them, can block the effects of testosterone.
 Further, as men age, their bodies tend to want to convert testosterone into estrogen by various means.

 Try to dodge estrogen—such as that found in foods, herbs, and supplements—for the best results, at least on a regular basis.
 The body is most likely to encounter estrogens in foods, particularly plant foods like fruits, veggies, legumes, and grains.